Jagadeesh-Rachapudi/bike-kem/README.md

  - OPENSSL_DIR              - Set the path of the OpenSSL include/lib
                               directories (required only if OpenSSL is not installed in usual directories).
- - BIND_PK_AND_M            - Bind the public key and the message in encapsulation.
  - USE_AES_AND_SHA2         - Use AES and SHA2 instead of SHA3 and SHAKE.
  - UNIFORM_SAMPLING         - Use uniform sampling for private key and error vector instead of the biased sampling introduced in round 4.